jeslaspravin/jeslaspravin.github.io/_posts/CranberryEngine/2022-02-11-Unicode-And-CPP.md

 >* Third set of english alphabets are prefixed with `M` so `*U* is **MI**, *V* is **MII** ... *Z* is **MVI**
 >* Obviously this is inefficient.
 A 3 letter word requires minimum 6 letters and maximum 12Letters but my tiny brain cannot think beyond that at that point.

 You see this is exactly what Unicode encoding does.
-These sections are called as **`Code pages`**{: style="color: red;" } in unicode. `Code pages` allows us to use the same code point but with different representations.
+These sections are called as **`Code pages`**{: .jpblog_emphasized } in unicode. `Code pages` allows us to use the same code point but with different representations.

 So far we have seen `Code points` and `Code pages`.
 Code points are entries in a table mapping characters to code and Code pages are distinct tables.